Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Methodology

+Defining our anomaly detection problem, we assume that in the absence of anomalies, the vertex process $\mathbf{X}^{(t)}, 1 \leq t \leq M,$ evolves with an unknown variability $\tau \geq 0$, such that $\|\mathbf{X}^{(t)}-\mathbf{X}^{(t-1)}\mathbf{W}^{*}\|\leq \tau$.
+The matrix norm $\|\cdot\|$ measures differences in latent positions at successive time points.
 The purpose of our inference is to detect a local (temporal) behavior change in a time series of graphs.
-In particular, we define a graph to be ``anomalous'' when a (potentially small) (unspecified) collection of vertices change behavior at some time $t^{*}$ as compared to recent past, while the remaining vertices continue with their normal behavior.
+In particular, we define a graph to be ``anomalous'' when a (potentially small, unspecified) collection of vertices change behavior at some time $t^{*}$ as compared to the recent past, while the remaining vertices continue with their normal behavior.
 As such, it is natural to consider a two-step procedure for anomaly detection: first perform spectral embedding and then assess changes in the estimated latent positions.

-In our context we consider detection of anomalies in either the \emph{overall graph} or in \emph{individual vertices}.
-We define \emph{individual vertex anomaly detection (VertexAD)} for the $i$-th vertex at time point $t^{*} $ as a test of the null hypothesis $H_{0i}^{(t^{*})}$ that $t^{*}$ is not an anomaly time against the alternative hypothesis $H_{Ai}^{(t^{*})}$ that $t^{*}$ is an anomaly time for vertex $i$.
-Under the null hypothesis the $i$-th latent state of the overall vertex process is not anomalous at $t^{*}$, i.e.,~the latent position is varying within some tolerance $\tau_{\text{vertex}}$:
+We consider the detection of anomalies in either the \emph{overall graph} or in \emph{individual vertices}.
+For the $i$-th vertex at time point $t^{*}$, \emph{individual vertex anomaly detection (VertexAD)} tests the null hypothesis $H_{0i}^{(t^{*})}$ (non-anomalous time for vertex $i$) against the alternative $H_{Ai}^{(t^{*})}$.
+The null assumes the $i$-th latent state remains within tolerance $\tau_{\text{vertex}}$ at $t^{*}$: